jplasmeier/GameSearchSolver/README.md

 ## TODO, Eventually

 * clean up array copying and not be a dipshit about it
-* set state to goal after solving?
+* set state to goal after solving/fix bug on solving twice
 * Clean up switch statements
 * Abstract class/Interface for GameSolver
 * rethink gameStateCache data structure choice